vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, you will increase the number of instances for the API deployment in the Kubernetes management dashboard.
 While it is deploying, you will observe the changing status.

-1. Switch to the Kubernetes Dashboard
+1. Switch to the Kubernetes Dashboard.

 2. From the navigation menu, select **Workloads** -\> **Deployments**, and then select the **API** deployment.